Back to projects

 Rust, WebAssembly, wasm-bindgen, React 19, TypeScript, Vite, PWA, Supabase Auth, Dexie, IndexedDB, Material React Table

-Architecture diagram
+Architecture

 Browser-side research processing architecture